This page is being constantly updated with the latest information regarding travel to Greece

 The truth be said, we are now officially – whether we want to or not – out of our comfort zone and treading uncharted waters – in high winds, I might add.

 The good news is that we are slowly but steadily returning to our (new) lives.
 Our dreams of traveling later are now about traveling soon, and very soon, you’ll be on your next trip.

 This said, being blessed to be living in a country that many people worldwide dream of, I can only be thankful but I can also proudly say that Greece is among the very few countries in the world to have kept the deadly virus at bay and to already have a year of valuable experience with tourism in the Covid era under its belt.

-As a tourism professional, I can happily say that Greece is ready to welcome the world again and show all of us anguished by the coronavirus reality that life does go on and to remind us that we made it through this too and this time, we’re one step closer to an even better year.
+As a tourism professional, I can say that Greece has set an example in welcoming the world’s travelers and showing all of us anguished by the coronavirus reality that life does go on, reminding us that we made it through this too and this time, we’re one step closer to an even better year.

 As one of my favorite writers, Haruki Murakami put it clearly: